-The Brandon contractor lawyers from Trent Cotney, P.A. are a trusted name in Florida construction law and specialize in serving construction professionals.
+The Brandon contractor lawyers from Cotney Construction Law are a trusted name in Florida construction law and specialize in serving construction professionals.
 Our contractor lawyers in Brandon are well known for superior construction litigation and arbitration expertise, and have been involved with construction disputes resulting from non-payment, project abandonment, fraud, and many other factors.
 While more and more disputing parties are choosing arbitration over litigation, this is not the right choice for every situation.
 This choice requires thoughtful consideration, which can be gained from legal insight from a team who understands the advantages and disadvantages of each method.

 Construction Litigation versus Arbitration